aimer63/fire/docs/configuration_guide.md

 [[portfolio_rebalances]]
 year = 20
+period = 1
 weights = { stocks = 0.6, bonds = 0.4 }
 ```

+- **period** (optional, default 0): If specified and > 0, the rebalance is applied
+  every `period` years starting from `year` until the next rebalance event.
+If omitted
+  or 0, the rebalance is applied only once at the specified year.
 - **Important:** There must always be a rebalance event for year 0.
 The weights in
   this event determine the allocation of your planned contribution at year 0 and
   of all subsequent investments until the next rebalance event.